Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Sms/samples/Sample1_SendSms.md

 ## Send SMS to multiple recipients with options

 To send a SMS message to a list of recipients, call the `Send` or `SendAsync` function from the SmsClient with a list of recipient's phone numbers.
-You may also add pass in an options object to specify whether the delivery report should be enabled and set custom tags.
+You may also add pass in an options object to specify whether the delivery report should be enabled, the maximum waiting time for the delivery report and set custom tags.
 The returned value is a collection of `SmsSendResult` objects -- one for each of the receipients.

 ```C# Snippet:Azure_Communication_SmsClient_Send_GroupSmsWithOptions
 var response = smsClient.Send(